CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ## Generic pages

-User can create a new page in the Theme Editor.
-Since there's no way to add Next.js pages at runtime, this feature achieved via adding a dynamic page at `pages/[slug]` route.
-If your Theme doesn't export component at `src/pages/pages/[slug].(jsx|tsx)`, then it will be generated internally at pre-build phase, but you're encouraged to create it yourself, since probably you want to have it the same layout as in other pages.
+Users can create a new page in the Theme Editor.
+Since there's no way to add Next.js pages at runtime, this feature is achieved via adding a dynamic page at `pages/[slug]` route.
+If your Theme doesn't export component at `src/pages/pages/[slug].(jsx|tsx)`, then it will be generated internally at pre-build phase, but you're encouraged to create it yourself since probably you want to have it the same layout as in other pages.

-Theme author also can create a generic page in the Theme config.
+Theme authors also can create a generic page in the Theme config.
 Just add a page config with the route: `pages/your-page-name` and put modifications to display some content.

-The difference of generic pages from other pages that they can have a different page config for a specified slug, while, for example, `/product/[slug]` page will have the same config for every provided slug.
+The difference between generic pages and other pages is that they can have a different page config for a specified slug, while, for example, `/product/[slug]` page will have the same config for every provided slug.

 ## Publish